- Bring attention to all of the fun options for outdoor recreation (cycling & so much more!) in Sequatchie Valley and the South Cumberland Plateau.

 Look to the pros at REI Chattanooga for bike support before, during and after the ride!

-With experience working athletic events of all kinds (including top-level Ironman competitions), this gifted group of licensed massage therapists brings their A-game to every event they work, and we couldn't be more excited to have them on hand to apply their magic touch to our participants - and spectators too!
+With experience working athletic events of all kinds (including top-level Ironman competitions), this gifted group of licensed massage therapists brings their A-game to every event they work, and we couldn't be happier to have them on hand to apply their magic touch to our participants - and spectators too!

 Big thanks to our friends at Chambliss for their continued support of cycling events in the Chattanooga tri-state region and for their contribution of gift cards to Cycle Sport for our Cumberland K.O.M.
 Challenge winners!